Bring Your ID

 Before you begin the FPGEE, you will have 5 minutes to read and agree to the terms and conditions of the NABP Non-Disclosure Agreement (NDA) for NABP examinations.
 You must select the “agree” box when the NDA is presented to be able to proceed to the mandatory tutorial.
 You will have 10 minutes to complete the mandatory tutorial.
 Upon completion of your exam, you will have an additional 15 minutes to take an optional survey.

-If, after being presented with the NDA, you select the “disagree” box or fail to select either box within the allotted 5 minutes, you will not be able to proceed, and your exam session will be terminated.
+If, after being presented with the NDA, you select the “disagree” box or fail to select either box within the allotted 5 minutes, you will not be able to proceed, and your exam session will be terminated, and you will not be permitted to take the FPGEE.
 All testing fees will be forfeited.

 When you have completed the exam, there is an optional end-of-examination survey, after which the test administrator will collect your note board and marker and walk you through the check-out process.

-There are two 15-minute breaks provided after 90 minutes and 180 minutes.
+There are two 15-minute breaks.
+One break is provided after 90 minutes and the second break is provided after 180 minutes.
 These breaks do not count against your total testing time.

-In addition to the 15-minute breaks, you may raise your hand to inform the testing administrator if you need to take an additional break.
-Time taken for optional breaks will count against your total testing time.
+You may choose to take additional breaks, beyond the two 15-minute breaks.
+Additional breaks are optional.
+Raise your hand to inform the testing administrator if you choose to take an additional break.
+Time taken for additional breaks will count against your total testing time.

 During breaks, you may access food, beverages, handbags, purses, wallets, money, medication, or specific items from the Pearson VUE Comfort Aid List.
-You may not access your phone or any other items at any time during the examination appointment or leave the testing center building, including during breaks.
+You may not access your phone, electronic devices, books, reference materials, or any other items at any time during the examination appointment or leave the testing center building, including during breaks.

 No. The format of the exam requires that all questions be answered in the order they appear.
 You may not skip a question or return to a previous question.

-Individuals are expressly prohibited from engaging in misconduct at all times in connection with any portion of the NAPLEX, Pre-NAPLEX, MPJE, Pre-MPJE, or FPGEE, or Pre-FPGEE, including exam questions, answers, question format, profiles, or scenarios (individually or collectively “Exam Content”).
-Misconduct in connection with Exam Content or the above referenced exams includes, without limitation, the following:
+Individuals are expressly prohibited from engaging in misconduct at any time in connection with any portion of the FPGEE, NAPLEX, MPJE, or components of the examinations, including, without limitation, exam questions, answer options, answers, question format, profiles, or scenarios (examinations and their components are, individually or collectively, “Exam Content”).
+Misconduct in connection with Exam Content or the above referenced exams includes, without limitation, the following acts:

 Selling